tech4Ly/codebook/README.md

 ## Running Tests

 Run test with `make test` after cloning.
+Integration tests are also available with `make integration_test`, but requires BunJS to run.

 ## Acknowledgments
 - Harper: https://writewithharper.com/